FlatFilers/platform-sdk-starter/README.md

 ### Field
 A `Field` object represents a column of data in a `Sheet`.
 They are similar to columns in a database.
 Fields can include hooks that clean, transform, and validate incoming data.
 ### Sheet
-A `Sheet` object describes the characteristics of data that matches an individual CSV file or sheet in an excel file.
-They can be thought of as roughly analogous to database tables.
+A `Sheet` object describes the desired characteristics or "shape" of data that you expect for an individual CSV file or sheet in an excel file.
+Sheets can be thought of as roughly analogous to database tables.
 ### Data Hook
 Data Hooks are the Flatfile copyrighted term for code that runs on `Field`s and `Sheet`s to transform and validate data.
 ### Field Hook